AtsukoAditia/SlickGrid-TreeView-Column-Grouping/README.md

 ```
 ### Row grouping

-Specify the row grouping needed from your data.
+Specify the row grouping needed in your data.
+Order in which you provide the keys is the order in which data tree is created.
 For example - I want to group the above data by county, then by state, then by city, then by company_name and finally by first_name.
 ```javascript
 params['rowGroups'] = ["county", "state", "city", "company_name", "first_name"];